HeliumAce/personal-site/methods/design-maturity.md

 order: 4
 ---

-This page offers a collection of frameworks and methods developed during my years leading design teams both in house and as a fraction Head of Design.
+This page offers a collection of frameworks and methods developed during my years leading design teams both in-house and as a fractional Head of Design.

 > 📫 Want to learn more about my work or go deeper on any of these methods? <a href="https://linkedin.com/in/liamgreig">Get in touch</a>.